WouterSpekkink/SquinkyVCV/docs/thread-booster.md

 On the Mac, Boosting and the switching back to normal will not restore the original priority.
 It will actually be running at a lower priority.

 When the Thread Booster comes up initially, no LEDs are illuminated - normal should be.

+## Notes from the field

+Some users are reporting that Thread Booster helps significantly with pops and clicks.
+Other report no improvement at all.